uvasrg/uvasrg.github.io/src/content/studygroups.md

 # Active Study Groups

+Study groups for summer 2021 to be determined.

 Groups meet on zoom, and everyone is welcome.

+# Previous Study Groups and Seminars

 [**Adversarial Machine Learning**](/advml)
 Meetings: **Mondays, 11am** (Summer 2020)